hasura/agentic-data-access-benchmark/README.md

 6. **Point Search**: Finding specific items with complex characteristics
 7. **Structured Information Extraction**: Converting unstructured text to structured data
 8. **Data Visualization**: Transforming data into human-friendly formats
+9. **Needle in a haystack**: Searching for all relevant data snippets from a query string

 ## Question Distribution